 You’ll undoubtedly feel many emotions: euphoria, elation, relief and possibly a lot of anxiety as well.
 How will your life change?
 What’s the best way to handle this money?

-In the event of a financial windfall, there are road signs that everyone should pay attention to, no matter the situation — “it doesn’t matter if you are blue or white collar,” says Jamie Holmes, Investment Advisor for Servus Wealth Strategies and Credential Securities.
+In the event of a financial windfall, there are road signs that everyone should pay attention to, no matter the situation — “it doesn’t matter if you are blue or white collar,” says Jamie Holmes, Senior Wealth Advisor for Servus Wealth Strategies and Aviso Wealth.

 First, if you don’t have one already, find an advisor you trust who has the knowledge and experience to plan your strategy.
 Sit down with that advisor, strip down your financial picture and get right to the roots by: